 - Satisfactory background, including financial stability.

-- Pass a polygraph examination, drug testing, physical fitness test and staff interviews.
+- Pass an aptitude test, physical fitness test (PAT), psychological examination, polygraph examination, drug screening, and staff interviews.

 - Successfully complete training at the Criminal Justice Academy.